Integrable mappings and the notion of anticonfinement

 {\scap Abstract}

-We examine the notion of anticonfinement in the context of the singularity analysis of discrete systems.
-A singularity is said to be anticonfined if singular values continue to arise indefinitely for the forwards and backwards iterations of the mapping, with only a finite number of iterates taking regular values in between.
-We show through several concrete examples that the behaviour of anticonfined singularities is strongly related to the integrability properties of the discrete mappings in which they arise, and we explain how to use this information to decide on the integrability or non-integrability of the mapping.
+We examine the notion of anticonfinement and the role it has to play in the singularity analysis of discrete systems.
+A singularity is said to be anticonfined if singular values continue to arise indefinitely for the forward and backward iterations of a mapping, with only a finite number of iterates taking regular values in between.
+We show through several concrete examples that the behaviour of some anticonfined singularities is strongly related to the integrability properties of the discrete mappings in which they arise, and we explain how to use this information to decide on the integrability or non-integrability of the mapping.

 PACS numbers: 02.30.Ik, 05.45.Yv

 Keywords: mapping, integrability, deautonomisation, singularity, degree growth

 1. {\scap Introduction}